1

 In October of 2024, the Town of Keystone took over the licensing and regulation of Short-Term Rentals within the Town boundaries.
 During the first year of implementation, the Town focused on launching and implementing a functioning licensing and regulation system that followed the same regulations as unincorporated Summit County.

-We expect to open the renewal application process at the beginning of August 2025.
-All existing license holders will receive an e-mail notification when the process is open.
+We expect to open the renewal application process on August 25, 2025.
+All existing license holders and their registrants will receive an e-mail notification when the process is open.

 Visit our online licensing system to apply for a new license any time.
 The process is pretty simple and should take around 10 minutes.

-On July 23, 2024, the Town Council is passed a resolution setting the fees for Short-Term Rental Licenses for renewals and new licenses at $285.
-This is in alignment with the current fees in Summit County for a license in the resort overlay zone.
+On July 23, 2024, the Town Council passed a resolution setting the fees for Short-Term Rental Licenses for renewals and new licenses at $285.

 No. As of September 30, 2024, Short Term Rental properties in the Town of Keystone are no longer be under the jurisdiction of Summit County's regulations.